shawger/pucklab/docs/gameReadme.md

 ## Summary

 The game app on PuckLab (my website) is designed to show a visual summary of a hockey game.
 Generally, when you want to look at what happened in a hockey game you can look at box scores, which tell you things like the final score, total shots, and how many penalties there are.
-What it doesn't tell you is the 'flow' of the game (did a team play good and just fall apart in the 3rd) and my app shows that by plotting the difference between attempts (shots, goals, etc) of the teams playing.
+What it doesn't tell you is the 'flow' of the game (did a team play good and just fall apart in the 3rd or maybe they played good but the opposition just got some lucky goals.) and my app shows that by plotting the difference between attempts (shots, goals, etc) of the teams playing.

 ## Design